Bright orange mystery bikes no match for city code

 ST. GEORGE – Nothing quite pops out at passing motorists along a busy roadway like a bright orange bike set against a dull red brick wall.

-One such bike, completely spray-painted orange upon closer inspection, appeared on River Road just south of 200 East.
+One such bike, completely spray-painted orange upon closer inspection, appeared on River Road just south of 200 South.
 The bike was chained to a light pole with no clue as to its origin or purpose.

 Is it meant to be some kind of art piece?
 St. George certainly isn’t lacking for those.
 Or maybe it’s supposed to be some kind of reminder to motorists to share the road with cyclists?
 That might be the case if it were National Bike Safety Awareness Month, but that’s during May.
 So what is it and what’s the point of it?

-The orange bike, along with a handful of others that have been spotted around St. George, are a part of a guerrilla marketing campaign for Orangetheory Fitness, a new gym what will be opening near the new Smith’s grocery store off Mall Drive.
+The orange bike, along with a handful of others that have been spotted around St. George, are part of a guerrilla marketing campaign for Orangetheory Fitness, a new gym what will be opening near the new Smith’s grocery store off Mall Drive.

 The marketing campaign appears to reach back to 2011 or slightly earlier in Florida following Orangetheory Fitness’s formation the year prior.